mixxxdj/manual/source/chapters/setup.rst

           portable, inexpensive backup.

 .. note:: Soundcards designed and marketed for recording often have a knob that
-          allows you to mix its input directly with its output without the added :term:`latency` of sending the input into the computer.
-          This function can be helpful when recording, but is not as useful while DJing.
-To get the maximum output volume from these soundcards, you may need to set this knob to only send output from the computer and none from the input(s).
+          allows you to mix its input directly with its output.
+This function can be helpful when recording (to hear the input without the latency of going through the computer), but the master output level will be low even if there is no sound on the inputs.
+To get the maximum output level from these soundcards, you may need to set this knob to only send output from the computer and none from the input(s).
+Typically this is done by turning the knob clockwise as far as it turns.

 .. _setup-controller-and-external-card: